 So here’s what you do to keep them fresh as long as you can.

 - Pull the carrots right out of the ground.
 If your soil is dense, you may need to use a small garden shovel or fork.
 Dig next to the carrots so you can pull them out easily without scraping them up.

 - Cut the greens off the tops of the carrots without cutting the carrot itself.
 We talked about softness being caused by the carrots losing internal moisture.
 Cutting off the greens will go a long way toward keeping that moisture in the carrots.

 - Brush off the dirt, but don’t wash the carrots.
 You want to keep the skin fully intact to protect the carrots.

 - Dry off the carrots using a towel or paper towel.
 Set them out to dry in a cool place for a few hours to remove any surface moisture.

 - Store the carrots in a cool place (like the refrigerator) in a perforated bag away from fruits.

 If you’re not going to use the carrots for a while and have the space, you may also consider freezing them.
 Whenever I freeze vegetables, I like to clean them, peel them, and even cut them up so they’re ready to use straight from frozen.

-If you’re going to use these carrots in any cooked recipe, freezing them is probably the best way to go to preserve freshness as long as possible.
+If you’re going to use these carrots in any cooked recipe, freezing them is probably the best way to preserve freshness as long as possible.